 Yes.

-You could actually cook the beets hours before you make the dish.
+You could actually cook the beets hours or even days before you make the dish.

 Cook your beets early gives them time to cool down.